Understanding Landlord Rights in Covina, CA: Selling Property with Tenants

 Negotiating Vacant Possession: Tips for Landlords and Tenants in Covina, CA

 Offering rewards like money or help with moving costs can be a good way to get tenants to agree to leave earlier.
-You should know what your lease says and be open to making changes that work for both you and the landlord who wants to sell the house.
+You should know what your lease says and be open to making changes that work for you and the landlord, who wants to sell the house.

 Having a relationship where everyone works together makes the change easier for everyone.
-If a landlord in Covina wants to avoid confusion and be safe legally when the property is sold, they have to write down all of their agreements.
+If a landlord in Covina wants to avoid confusion and be legally safe when the property is sold, they must write down all their agreements.

 Benefits and Drawbacks of Selling Rental Properties While Occupied